-The indicator shows the percentage of children aged 0–17, placed outside the home, of those of the same age at the end of the year.
+The indicator shows the percentage of children aged 0–17, placed outside the home, of those of the same age.
 The figures include those placed outside the home as an outpatient support measure, those with urgency placed, those taken into custody, those taken involuntarily into custody and those in after-care placed children aged 0-17.

 Children in placement refer to children and adolescents placed outside the home either as an outpatient support measure, those with urgency placed, taken into custody, or as after care.
 Criteria for placement outside the home include severe risk to the child’s health or development in the present circumstances (caused by parents or the child) and action required in the child’s best interests.